Monsterlud/Bookshelf/README.md

 Remote calls are handled by Ktor, a Jetbrains kotlin-based HTTP client that retrieves the current data from the NYT Books API.
 The Moshi library is used to parse the network calls into local objects.

-Local Data is handled by a Room Database, complete with two DAO classes that define all interactions between the app and the database, and as mentioned before, a Preferences DataStore.
+Local Data is handled by a Room Database, complete with two DAO classes that define all interactions between the app and the database.
+For preferences (in this app, a Boolean regarding whether the User has seen the onboarding dialog introducting the app) I used Preferences DataStore.

 ## UI
 **Bookshelf** uses Jetpack Compose to create the UI and handle State.
 Some Composables have been separated out into components for reusability/readability.
 I also used the Coil library to load book images and the latest type-safe Compose Navigation library for navigation purposes.